polpielladev/polpiella.dev/src/pages/updating-your-profile-readme-with-github-actions.md

 ---
-title: "How I use Github Actions to update my Github profile"
+title: 'How I use Github Actions to update my Github profile'
-slug: "updating-your-profile-readme-with-github-actions"
+slug: 'updating-your-profile-readme-with-github-actions'
-excerpt: "In this post, I will talk through how you can add dynamic data to your profile README.md by scheduling jobs using a Github Action."
+excerpt: 'In this post, I will talk through how you can add dynamic data to your profile README.md by scheduling jobs using a Github Action.'
-pubDate: "2021-07-15"
+pubDate: '2021-07-15'
-readtime: "5"
+readtime: '5'
-tags: [{ name: "CI/CD", slug: "ci-cd" }, { name: "Swift", slug: "swift" }]
+tags: [{ name: 'CI/CD', slug: 'ci-cd' }, { name: 'Swift', slug: 'swift' }]
 author:
-    name: "Pol Piella"
+  name: 'Pol Piella'
 layout: ../layouts/BlogPostLayout.astro
 ---